 Model Penal Code section 5.01(1)(c) provides: "A person is guilty of an attempt to commit a crime if, acting with the kind of culpability otherwise required for the commission of the crime, he ... purposely does or omits to do anything that, under the circumstances as he believes them to be, is an act or omission constituting a substantial step in a course of conduct planned to culminate in his commission of the crime."
 Model Penal Code § 5.01(1)(c).
 See, e.g., United States v.
 Earp, 84 Fed.
 Appx. at 233; United States v.
 Cruz-Jiminez, 977 F.2d at 102.
 In Cruz-Jiminez, the Third Circuit stated that this definition requires the government to prove: "(1) the intent, or kind of culpability otherwise required, to engage in criminal conduct; and (2) conduct constituting a 'substantial step' toward the commission of the substantive offense that strongly corroborates the criminal intent."
 997 F. 2d at 101-02 & n.
 8. Although this language reflects the Model Penal Code's statement that the person must act "with the kind of culpability otherwise required for the commission of the crime," the Third Circuit has also stated that the mental state element for attempt is the intent to commit the offense the defendant is charged with attempting.
-See, e.g. United States v.
+United States v.
+Garner, 915 F.3d 167, 170 (3d Cir.
+2021); (See, United States v.
 Earp, 84 Fed.
 Appx. at 234 (stating that the District Court's instruction "that the government was required to prove beyond a reasonable doubt that Earp had intended to commit each substantive offense" was "consistent with the law of attempt"); United States v.
 Hsu, 155 F.3d at 202 ("the defendant must (1) have the intent needed to commit a crime defined by the EEA"); United States v.
 Dworken, 855 F.2d 12, 16-17 (1st Cir.
 1988), cited by, e.g., United States v.
 Cruz-Jiminez, 977 F.2d at 102 & n.8 ("Conduct designed to cause or culminate in the commission of a crime obviously yields an indication that the actor is disposed towards such activity."...
 "Thus, the Code's standard for attempt is focused on discerning a significant intent or design to commit crime generally Under the Code's standard, individuals with serious criminal propensities are identifiable, and may be convicted, upon proof of two elements: (1) an intent to engage in criminal conduct and (2) conduct constituting a 'substantial step' toward the commission of the substantive offense that strongly corroborates the criminal intent.").
-See United States v.
-Bailey, 444 U.S. 394, 404 (1980) (in discussion of the distinction between specific and general intent, the Supreme Court observed that although general intent or knowledge is ordinarily sufficient for federal crimes, "[i]n certain narrow classes of crimes, however, heightened culpability [specific intent or purpose] has been thought to merit special attention. ...
-Another such example is the law of inchoate offenses such as attempt and conspiracy, where a heightened mental state separates criminality itself from otherwise innocuous behavior.").

 Proof of the Mental State Requirement.
 Third Circuit cases state that when the government's only evidence of a defendant's intent to commit the offense attempted is the conduct alleged to constitute the substantial steps towards commission of the offense, those steps must unambiguously or unequivocally show the defendant's intent.
 However, when the government presents other evidence of the defendant's intent besides the alleged substantial steps, those steps need not unambiguously or unequivocally show the defendant's criminal intent, they need only strongly corroborate or confirm his or her intent.
-See, e.g., United States v.
-Earp, 84 Fed.
-Appx.
-228, 233 (3d Cir.
-2004) (not precedential); United States v.
+See, United States v.
+Davis, 985 F.3d 298, 302 - 303 (3d Cir.
+2019); United States v.
 Cruz-Jiminez, 977 F.2d 95, 102 (3d Cir.
 1992), citing United States v.
 Dworken, 855 F.2d 12, 17 & n.3 (1st Cir.
 1988); United States v.
 Everett, 700 F.2d 900, 908-09 (3d Cir.
 1983).
 The trial judge should instruct the jury on one or the other of these points depending on the nature of the evidence in the particular case.